How to Ask Siri to Display Activity Data From the Health app

 I can’t answer that on your iPhone, but you can find it in the Activity app.

-Not very obliging, but luckily the Shortcuts app comes to the rescue.
+Luckily, the Shortcuts app comes to the rescue.

 In this article, we’ll show you how to build a Siri shortcut to tell you how far you’ve walked and how many steps you’ve taken on the current day.